Bouyei people: Language

 The Bouyei speak the Bouyei language, which is very close to Standard Zhuang.
 There is a dialect continuum between these two.
 The Bouyei language has its own written form, created by linguists in the 1950s based on the Latin alphabet and with spelling conventions similar to the Pinyin system that had been devised to romanise Mandarin Chinese.

+Many Bố Y people in Vietnam have shifted to speaking Southwestern Mandarin or Tày language.

 History

 The Bouyei are the native Tai peoples of the plains of Guizhou.
 They are one of the oldest peoples of China, living in the area for more than 2,000 years.
 During the Spring and Autumn Period (770–476 BCE), the ancestors of Bouyei lived in Zangke (modern Guizhou), connecting with the state of Qi.
-The area, part of Jingzhou’s southwest, was called “Nanman” and included states like Zangke, centered in Yelang City (modern Anshun).
+The area, part of Jingzhou's southwest, was called "Nanman" and included states like Zangke, centered in Yelang City (modern Anshun).
 Prior to the establishment of the Tang dynasty, the Bouyei and Zhuang were linked together; the differences between both ethnic groups grew greater and from year 900 already they were two different groups.
 The Tang set up feudal systems in Bouyei areas, but uprisings occurred in 812 CE.
 In the Song Dynasty in 1044 CE, Bouyei from Libo joined a rebellion in Guangxi.
 The Yuan dynasty introduced the tusi (chieftain) system, and in 1301 CE, Bouyei and others rebelled against Yuan rule.
 The Ming dynasty established Guizhou as a province in 1413, but faced Bouyei-led rebellions.
 The Qing dynasty abolished the system of local heads and commanded in its place to officials of the army which caused a change in the local economy; from then on, the land was in the hands of a few landowners, which caused the population to revolt.
 During the Nanlong Rebellion (南笼起义) of 1797 led by Wang Nangxian, the Bouyei underwent a strong repression that caused many of them to emigrate to Vietnam.

 The 1911 Xinhai Revolution ended Qing rule, and from 1912 to 1921, Yunnan warlords controlled Guizhou.
 Communist influence grew in Bouyei areas in Guizhou in the 1930s, with the Chinese Red Army liberating parts of Libo in 1930 and establishing a revolutionary base there by 1933.
 The Red Army passed through Bouyei areas during the 1935 Long March.

-After the founding of the People’s Republic of China in 1949, Bouyei autonomous regions Qianxinan and Qiannan were established in 1982 and 1956 respectively.
+After the founding of the People's Republic of China in 1949, Bouyei autonomous regions Qianxinan and Qiannan were established in 1982 and 1956 respectively.